Langonet

-Eugene Langonet (b.
-Mirecourt 1875 - d.
-France 1959).
+Eugene Langonet (1875–1959).
 Apprenticed to Chipot-Vuillaume and then worked for Paul Mangenot before several years employment at W.E.
 Hill and Sons.
 Returned to France and worked for Sylvestre and Maucotel, Paris.
 Established his own business on Rue de l'Heronniere, Nantes 1910.
 Won silver medal at Nantes Exhibition 1924 and Medaillle D'or Paris 1926.

-Charles Francois Langonet (III) | Frank Langonet (b.
-Hanwell 1888 - d.
-Rottingdean 1963).
+Charles Francois Langonet (III) | Frank Langonet (1888–1963).
 Known as Frank.
 Served his apprenticeship at Mirecourt before returning to London where he spent 36 years working for W.E.
 Hill & Sons.
 Renowned as an expert restorer and worked on many of the world's finest instruments including many Stradivarius.
 Set up his own business, C.F.
 Langonet & Son, in 1946 with his son Alfred.
 Keen amateur photographer, he also photographed many of his restorations.
 Had two children, Joan and Alfred.

-Alfred Charles Langonet (b.
-Hanwell 1917 - d.
-Rottingdean 1973).
+Alfred Charles Langonet (1917–1973).
 Served his apprenticeship under his father Frank at the workshop of W.E.
 Hill & Sons before joining the RAF for the war years.
 Highly regarded violin maker and restorer and winner of notable awards for violin making, including: Silver Medal at the 1949 Stradivari Exhibition at Cremona.[3]
 Special Diploma 1949, The Hague.
 Winner Festival of Britain Competition for Best British Violin 1951.
 Winner of the British Violin Makers Exhibition 1952.